echeran/smile-of-murugan/webbook/chapter14.md

 loss of *prāņa: pirāṇan pōyviṭṭa nilai maraṇam.* On various practices of breathing, the Siddhas based their theory and practice of physical longevity and even immortality.
-According to *Rōma riṣi ňāṉam* 13, a man who is one hundred years old breathes 21,600 times per day.¹ That is, during one hour this healthy centenarian breathes 900 times, which will give 15 respirations per minute.
-2 The span of life is inversely proportional to the rate of breathing.
+According to *Rōma riṣi ňāṉam* 13, a man who is one hundred years old breathes 21,600 times per day.[^age-breathing-math] That is, during one hour this healthy centenarian breathes 900 times, which will give 15 respirations per minute.[^western-age-breathing-math] The span of life is inversely proportional to the rate of breathing.
 If the respiration is 15/min. and the length of life 100 years, then 18/min. gives us approximately 83 1/3 years.
 But, the respiration 2/min. gives us